buddypress/buddypress/docs/user/getting-started/activate-buddypress.md

 ### Step 3: Activate the Plugin

 Log into your WordPress administrative dashboard, proceed to `Plugins → Installed Plugins`, locate BuddyPress in the plugin list, and select `Activate`.
-Subsequently, you will be directed to the BuddyPress Welcome page for additional configuration.
+Subsequently, you will be directed to your WordPress Dashboard home page which will show the "Hello BuddyPress" modal window we use to inform about the plugin's version highlights.